Florida Commercial Lending: Capital for the Nation's Fastest Growing State

 Sba Loans

-SBA 7(a) and 504 programs provide the most favorable terms available for Florida small businesses acquiring property, purchasing businesses, or expanding operations.
-The 504 program is especially powerful in Florida because it locks in a below-market fixed rate on the CDC portion, which protects borrowers from the rate risk that is amplified in a high-growth, high-demand market.
-We work with preferred SBA lenders across Florida who specialize in medical practices, restaurants, franchises, professional services, and owner-occupied commercial real estate.
-Florida consistently ranks among the top three states in SBA loan volume.
+SBA 7(a) and 504 programs offer the best terms for Florida small businesses buying property, acquiring businesses, or expanding.
+The 504 program locks in a fixed rate on the CDC portion, which matters in a high-demand market.
+We work with preferred SBA lenders across the state who focus on medical practices, restaurants, franchises, and professional services.
+Florida ranks in the top three states for SBA loan volume.

 Commercial Mortgage